Leveraging Competitive Analysis in Marketing

 These questions are important to ask and answer in order to define your company’s unique value proposition and identify your competitive advantage — essentially, what makes your company better than its competitors.

-A competitive analysis can also be useful in building out brand strategy.
+A competitive analysis gives valuable insight and cis incredibly useful in building a brand strategy.
 Even when a company is experiencing success, stakeholders must continue to build upon and maintain this growth.
 The subsequent question that always comes up seems to be: “What’s next?” — this question can be daunting even to the leaders of the strongest organizations.
 However, businesses that don’t think about their strategy daily risk falling behind.
 Everyone knows one of these stories: the physical video rental business denying the inevitable shift towards online streaming, film camera companies ignoring the opportunities presented by digital photography, and so on.
 While these business failures seem obvious now, they may not have been as clear at the time.
 As the age-old saying goes, hindsight is 20-20.
 These missteps could have been avoided with the assistance of competitive analysis — identifying strengths, weaknesses, opportunities and threats.
 By first conducting the research and most importantly, implementing the strategies and recommendations offered by the analysis, some of the organizations, known now as these infamous case studies, could have ended up with a different fate.
 After all, what is the point of having all the right information but refusing to do anything with it?

 While undertaking a competitive marketing analysis may seem overwhelming, a tried and true analysis framework can ensure you get the answers you’re searching for and drive your company forward as a thought leader in the industry.
 Competitor analysis can help your organization determine if your messaging and marketing are distinct from competitors, ensure you are using the right marketing mix to reach your target audiences, and identify new potential customers and areas for growth.